Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 requirements regarding the reporting and investigation of fraud and abuse.
 Records other than medical records may be kept in an original paper state or preserved on micromedia or electronic format.
 Medical records shall be maintained in their original form or may be converted to electronic format as long as the records are readable and/or legible.
-As a condition of participation in scorn enrollees and providers shall ove or its authorized representative, DIDD, the Office of ‘omptroller of the Treasury, and any health oversight agency, such as OIG, TBI MFCU, DHHS Office of Inspector General (DHHS OIG), and DOJ, and any other authorized state or federal agency, access to their records.
-Said records shall be made available and furnished immediately upon request by the provider in either paper or electronic form, at no cost to the requesting party, for fiscal audit, medical audit, medical review, utilization review, and other periodic monitoring as well as for administrative, civil and criminal investigations or prosecutions upon the request of an authorized representative a or authorized federal, state and Office of the Comptroller of the Treasury personnel, including, but not limited to DIDD, the OIG, the TBI MFCU, the DHHS OIG and the DOJ.
-Said records are to be provided by the Provider at no cost to the requesting agency; records, books, documents, etc., shall be made immediately available for any authorized federal, state agency, including, but not limited —_—_ or its designees, Comptroller of the Treasury, the Office of the Inspector General (OIG), the Medicaid Fraud Control Unit (MFCU), the Department of Health and Human Services, Office of Inspector General (DHHS, OIG) and the Department of Justice (DOJ) personnel during the Attachment period and ten (10) years thereafter, unless an audit, administrative, civil or criminal
+As a condition of participation in wicxer enrollees and providers shall give rime or its authorized representative, DIDD, the Office of the Comptroller of the Treasury, and any health oversight agency, such as OIG, TBI MFCU, DHHS Office of Inspector General (DHHS OIG), and DOJ, and any other authorized state or federal agency, access to their records.
+Said records shall be made available and furnished immediately upon request by the provider in either paper or electronic form, at no cost to the requesting party, for fiscal audit, medical audit, medical review, utilization review, and other periodic monitoring as well as for administrative, civil and criminal investigations or prosecutions upon the request of an authorized representative O as or authorized federal, state and Office of the Comptroller of the Treasury personnel, including, but not limited to DIDD, the OIG, the TBI MFCU, the DHHS OIG and the DOJ.
+Said records are to be provided by the Provider at no cost to the requesting agency; records, books, documents, etc., shall be made immediately available for any authorized federal, state agency, including, but not limited a or its designees, Comptroller of the Treasury, the Office of the Inspector General (OIG), the Medicaid Fraud Control Unit (MFCU), the Department of Health and Human Services, Office of Inspector General (DHHS, OIG) and the Department of Justice (DOJ) personnel during the Attachment period and ten (10) years thereafter, unless an audit, administrative, civil or criminal